slackapi/java-slack-sdk/docs/index.md

 The SDK supports **OpenJDK 8 and higher LTS versions**.

-Users can expect every single patch release has been done after verifying functionalities by running [the basic CI builds with all LTS versions](https://github.com/slackapi/java-slack-sdk/blob/master/.travis.yml) and all the unit tests have passed at least on the latest LTS version.
+Users can expect every single patch release has been done after verifying functionality by running [the basic CI builds with all LTS versions](https://github.com/slackapi/java-slack-sdk/blob/master/.travis.yml) and all the unit tests have passed at least on the latest LTS version.
 We don't run comprehensive verifications with all OpenJDK distributions but it should be working with all of them.

 ---

 ## Getting Help

 If you get stuck, we’re here to help.
 The following are the best ways to get assistance working through your issue:

-* Use our [GitHub Issue Tracker](https://github.com/slackapi/java-slack-sdk/issues) for reporting bugs or requesting features
-* Visit the [Slack Developer Community](https://slackcommunity.com/) for getting help using **Slack SDK for Java** or just generally bond with your fellow Slack developers.

 * Use our [GitHub Issue Tracker](https://github.com/slackapi/java-slack-sdk/issues) for reporting bugs or requesting features
 * Visit the [Slack Developer Community](https://slackcommunity.com/) for getting help using **Slack SDK for Java** or just generally bond with your fellow Slack developers.